November 7, 2013

-Chair, Finance Committee and Committee on Humane Venture Capital; member, Executive Committee; head of communications, LivingSocial; director, Washington Humane Society; former vice president and chief spokesperson, AOL; former deputy press secretary, Office of the Speaker of the U.S. House of Representatives; former director of media relations, Dole for President.
+Chair, Finance Committee; member, Executive Committee; CEO, Ridgeback Communications; director, Washington Humane Society; former head of communications, LivingSocial; former vice president and chief spokesperson, AOL; former deputy press secretary, Office of the Speaker of the U.S. House of Representatives; former director of media relations, Dole for President.

 Second Vice Chair, HSUS Board of Directors; Chair, HSUS Board Investment and Pension Trust and Risk Management Committees; member, Executive Committee; owner of private equity firm Terrapin Palisades Ventures LLC and general partner of multiple investment partnerships with primary focus on agriculture; director, Boise Inc. (NYSE:BZ), Great Lakes Dredge & Dock Corp.
 (NASDAQ:GLDD), and Equipois; former managing partner, Terrapin Partners LLC; former CEO, Aldabra 2 Acquisition Corp. and Aldabra Acquisition Corp.; supporter of Karma Rescue (Los Angeles) and recipient of Karma Rescue's Mikey Award.